working-agile/bank-account-java/README.md

 ### What is this branch for? ###

-* Implementation of an *integration test*, using the in memory implementation.
+* Implementation of an *integration test*, based on TestContainers using a real Postgres database

 ### What should I do? ###